 RIDDOR - Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013

-RIDDOR is the law that requires employers and other people in control of work premises to report and keep records of certain injuries, diseases and dangerous occurrences.
+RIDDOR requires employers, the self-employed and people in control of work premises to report and keep records of certain serious workplace accidents, occupational diseases and specified dangerous occurrences.

 The following injuries are reportable under RIDDOR when they result from a work-related accident